-- Local cities and towns are permitted to enact zoning and other rules to govern the manner of operation of cannabis businesses within their jurisdictions. - Municipalities may limit or ban any class of marijuana establishment, provided that such ordinances are approved by a local referendum.
+- Local cities and towns are permitted to enact zoning and other rules to govern the manner of operation of cannabis businesses within their jurisdictions. - Municipalities may limit or ban any class of cannabis establishments, provided that such an ordinance is approved by a local referendum.